OpenCollarTeam/opencollarteam.github.io/docs/How-to-Build-Your-OpenCollar.md

 This page explains how to build an OpenCollar using your own prims, without help from the "Collarizer" script.
-[Illustrations coming soon]

 If you want to turn an existing object into a "collar" with a minimum of building skill or fuss, use the collarizer script and run the updater.
 See "How to Update" for instructions.